Python, for easy programming

 - print x is replaced by print (x).

-That is often blamed in the language:
+That is often blamed in the language, regardless the version:

 - Code execution is slow.
 This is why it tends to be replaced by Go.